List of Veronica Mars characters: Lilly Kane

 Amanda Seyfried portrays Lilly Kane, Duncan's older sister, Veronica's best friend, and Logan's girlfriend.
 Lilly was the daughter of Jake and Celeste Kane.
 She was murdered on October 3, 2003 – roughly eleven months before the show's first episode.
 Abel Koontz, a disgruntled employee, fired from Jake's firm, confessed to the crime and was awaiting execution.
 Lilly is seen on the show throughout a series of flashbacks and Veronica's daydreams, which portray her as a fun, wild, and stylish teenage girl.
 She was best friend to Veronica, who was dating Lilly's brother, Duncan.
 Before her death, Lilly had been dating Logan but had also been in a relationship with Eli "Weevil" Navarro, as Lilly did not like to be tied down.
 Lilly's murder changes Veronica's life completely, being the catalyst for a series of events that include Veronica's father Keith losing his job, Veronica's mother Lianne leaving town, and all of Veronica's friends abandoning her.
 Through the first season, Veronica investigates Lilly's murder and finds that nothing is what it seems.
 All three of the Kanes falsified their alibis, and Lilly's time of death was three hours off.
-Clarence Wiedman, the head of security for Kane Software, called in the tip that Abel Koontz arrested.
+Clarence Wiedman, the head of security for Kane Software, called in the tip that caused Abel Koontz to be arrested.